+Indicators: Freedom of Movement

+1. Is there a mechanism for the dispersal of applicants across the t

+⊠ Yes ∐ No

-Indicators: Freedom of Movement 1 1.
-Is there a mechanism for the dispersal of applicants across the territory of the country?
-Yes 🗌 No 2 2.
-Does the law provide for restrictions on freedom of movement? 🖂 Yes □ No
+2. Does the law provide for restrictions on freedom of movement? ☐ No /

 4.1.
 The "satellite city" system

 Each applicant is assigned to a province, where he or she shall register with the PDMM, secure private accommodation by their own means and stay there as long as they are subject to international protection, including after obtaining status.
 This dispersal scheme is based on Article 71 LFIP, according to which the DGMM rarely refers an applicant to a Reception and Accommodation Centre but generally to take up private residence in an assigned province.